Planning your Itinerary in Laos

 Vang Vieng is one hour from Luang Prabang by train (6 bone-jarring hours by bus), and you want 3 days there.
 Nong Khiaw is 4 hours from Luang Prabang by bus; Nong Khiaw together with the blissful, roadless riverside village of Muang Ngoi require at least 4 days (preferably 5):

-Vang Vieng or Nong Khiaw?
+Vang Vieng or Nong Khiaw for towering karst scenery?

 Choose Vang Vieng (picture below) if: